 Cannabis Concentrates Guide: THC Oils, Hash, Wax, Shatter & Dabs

 Cannabis concentrates are as diverse as they are potent.
-There are so many different types of concentrates, sometimes it hard to keep them all straight.
+There are so many different types of concentrates, and every year there is always a new marijuana concentrate released so it’s hard to keep them all straight.

 From kief to oils, hashish to shatter, it can be overwhelming to consider trying them, or how to smoke concentrates when you aren’t even sure which is which.

 How much do concentrates cost?

 Concentrates are created and extracted from the cannabis plant, meaning they are much more potent than the flower alone.
 It’s important to note that there are solvent-based and solventless marijuana concentrates.

 The most popular cannabis concentrates include the following:

 - Kief or sift

 - Honeycomb Wax